 Andrea Weiss’ book Paris Was A Woman, on which her documentary film of the same name is based, was published by Harper Collins in 1995 and re-issued in 2013 by Counterpoint Press.
 It has been translated into French, German, Spanish, Korean, Croatian, and Japanese, and is the winner of a Lambda Literary Award.
 Vampires And Violets: Lesbians in Film (Penguin, 1993), continues to be excerpted widely in film studies and women studies textbooks, and has been published in translation in Germany and Slovenia.
 Her most recent book, In The Shadow Of The Magic Mountain: The Erika And Klaus Mann Story (University of Chicago Press, 2008), has been translated into German and Swedish, and is the winner of the Publishing Triangle Award.

 Weiss has been awarded fellowships from the National Endowment for the Humanities, National Endowment for the Arts, New York State Council on the Arts, and New York Foundation for the Arts.
-She was Artist-in-Residence at the Banff Center for the Arts in Canada, the Atlantic Center for the Arts in Florida, and the D.A.A.D.
+She was Artist-in-Residence at the Banff Center for the Arts in Canada, the Atlantic Center for the Arts in Florida, Wexner Center for the Arts and the D.A.A.D.
 Artist Program in Berlin.
-Since 2003, she is Professor of Film/Video at the City College of New York.
+Since 2003, she is Professor of Film at the City College of New York where she co-directs the MFA Program in Film.
 Weiss holds a Ph.D. in History from Rutgers University, which awarded her the Distinguished Alumni Award.
-She is also a recent Fulbright Scholar Award recipient, and spent Spring and Summer 2015 in Barcelona, producing a documentary film on the historical memory movement in Spain.
+She is also a Fulbright Scholar Award recipient, and spent 2012 and 2015 in Barcelona, producing Bones of Contention, a documentary film on the historical memory movement in Spain.